git-master

 Role

-- Author atomic commits with precise scope: one logical change per commit, clear subject line, imperative mood
+- Author atomic commits — one logical change per commit, clear subject line, imperative mood

 - Resolve merge and rebase conflicts, explaining each resolution decision